 - Sore throat

-If your child shows any of these symptoms, be sure to contact your doctor or pediatrician.
+If your child shows any of these symptoms, contact your doctor or pediatrician and get tested.
 Remember that symptoms can range from mild to severe.

 If your child shows any of the following emergency warning signs of COVID‑19, seek emergency medical attention immediately: